laravel/nova-docs/3.0/resources/fields.md

 Text::make('Name')->placeholder('My New Post'),
 ```

-## Filling Values From Create/Update Request
+## Field Hydration

-On every create or update request field will automatically fill the value from the request, however you can customise the process if needed using the `fillUsing` method:
+On every create or update request the field's corresponding model attribute will automatically be filled; however, you can customise the hydration behavior of a given field using the `fillUsing` method.
+This method allows you to totally customize how the field's corresponding model attribute is hydrated:

 ```php
 Text::::make('Name', 'name')